Skip to content

 The src/client/ directory and its tsconfig.json are optional.
 NRG auto-generates the client-side code from your server schemas.
 You only need these if you want to customize the editor behavior or provide custom Vue form components.
 See Creating a Node for details.

-4. Create the entry files
+4. Create the entry file

 src/server/index.ts